-As in previous years the North County Fire Authority will be augmenting staffing on the July 4th holiday in preparation of potential emergencies during the celebrations.
-We need the public’s assistance in avoiding the use of illegal fireworks, which can cause fires, injury or even death and may exceed or overwhelm emergency response resources.
+As in previous years the North County Fire Authority will be augmenting staffing on the July 4th holiday in preparation of potential emergencies during the celebrations, but we need the public’s assistance in avoiding the use of illegal fireworks, which can cause fires, injury or even death and may exceed or overwhelm emergency response resources.
 Know that fines and penalties for the distribution and/or use of illegal fireworks have increased and will be strictly enforced.

 Fourth of July celebrations traditionally present a large fire danger to citizens.
+They are the cause of a great number of fires and burn injuries due to the misuse and mishandling of fireworks.
+Nationally more than $21 million in property is damaged each year due to fireworks.
 Annually, hospitals across the nation report thousands of cases of burn injuries caused by fireworks.
 Most firework burn injuries involve children and are usually burns to the hands and eyes causing vision impairment and disfiguring scars.

 The ordinance is a strict liability ordinance, meaning the person responsible for the property (the Social Host) is responsible for the discharge of illegal fireworks on their property.
-Officers do not need to prove the Social Host knew of the illegal fireworks discharge.
-Officers must be able to testify that the fireworks came from a certain property.
+Officers do not need to prove the social host knew of the illegal fireworks discharge, but must be able to testify that the firework came from a certain property.

 The ordinance also pertains to “Any person who hosts, organizes, supervises, officiates, conducts, or accepts responsibility for a gathering on public or private property.”